 Easy Recipe Of NanKahatai

-The recipe of Nankhatai is a very simple one and is pretty straightforward.
-It is made up of refined flour, powdered sugar, clarified butter (ghee), curd, and spices like nutmeg, green cardamom.
+The recipe of Nankhatai is a very simple one and is pretty straight forward.
+It is made up of refined flour, powdered sugar, clarified butter (ghee), curd and spices like nutmeg, green cardamom.
 They are very soft and crumbly.
 However, with time, we have made changes in this by reducing or omitting refined flour.
 But there is no compromise in the taste.

-The secret of Making Crisp Nankhatai
+Secret of Making Crisp Nankhatai

 Secondly, earlier I used powdered sugar but have now switched to Boora sugar.
 Boora sugar is a type of unrefined sugar and is available locally.